JetBrains/teamcity-documentation/topics/teamcity-release-cycle.md

 <td>

-Occurs with the release of two newer major versions.
+Occurs with the release of two or three newer major versions (depends on the frequency of releases).
 At this point, we stop providing regular technical support for the On-Premises release.

 </td>